OfficeDev/hands-on-labs/O3653/O3653-17 Users and Groups/lab.md

         }
     ```

-6. Finally in the same file, add the following function that will make a query to Graph to get the members of the selected group.
+6. In the same file, add the following function that will make a query to Graph to get the members of the selected group.
 Initially this won't feature any paging, but will get the first 10 members.
 We'll add paging later.
     ```csharp
     [Authorize]
     // GET group members and page through the results (10 at a time)